JimmyKenMerchant/jimmy-codeviewer/README.txt

 11. 'font-weight' // background-color of target line(s)

-V. Capabilities of editing "Articles"
+V. Capabilities of editing "jArticles"
-On Activation of this plugin, "Adiministor" and "Editor" are added full capabilities to edit and publish "Articles".
-"Fellow" role, which has limited capabilities to edit "Article", added to admin system.
-On Deactivation of this plugin, capabilities for "Articles" and "Fellow" role will be erased.
+On Activation of this plugin, "Adiministor" and "Editor" are added full capabilities to edit and publish "jArticles".
+"Fellow" role, which has limited capabilities to edit "jArticle", added to admin system.
+On Deactivation of this plugin, capabilities for "jArticles" and "Fellow" role will be erased.

 VI.
 Edit Instructions
-In text of "Articles" to use 'codeviewer' series, you can use Edit Instructions to put html tags for ruby ,newline, etc. In 'codeviewer', html specialchars and some entities changes to html escapes such as "&lt; ('<')".
+In text of "jArticles" to use 'codeviewer' series, you can use Edit Instructions to put html tags for ruby ,newline, etc. In 'codeviewer', html specialchars and some entities changes to html escapes such as "&lt; ('<')".
 Therefore, you need to use Edit Instructions to put html tags.
 Plus, to function 'spansearch' series, each children tag needs to be named.
 To take easy of these work, Edit Instructions exist.
-Plus, if you want newlines in one line on "Articles", you can use '(edit(new-line))'.
+Plus, if you want newlines in one line on "jArticles", you can use '(edit(new-line))'.

 Actual Edit Instructions are below.